Hny0305Lin/fork_orangemix/README.md

 ### AOM3A1B

 AOM3A1B added.
-This was a merge where I mistakenly 'Add Difference' in the AOM3A3 recipe and 'Add Sum'.
+The model was merged by mistakenly selecting 'Add sum' when 'Add differences' should have been selected in the AOM3A3 recipe.
 It was an unintended merge, but we share it because the illustrations produced are consistently good results.
 In my review, this is an illustration style somewhere between AOM3A1 and A3.

 ### MORE